 March 2019 | Harvest acquires Arizona Natural Selections

-Vertically-integrated Arizona operators and cultivators will have a multi-year window to enjoy robust demand for their products.
-Operators are rightfully raising capital for expansion, which should be plentiful given these projects' high ROI nature.
+Vertically integrated Arizona operators and cultivators will have a multi-year window to enjoy robust product demand.
+Operators are rightfully raising capital for expansion, which should be plentiful given these projects' high ROI.

-Though Harvest has the early advantage in the state, every major MSO with capital is looking to enter this market.
+With the acquisition of Harvest Health, Trulieve now has the early advantage in the state.
 We anticipate a lot of transaction activity in the Grand Canyon State for the next 24 months.
-Small retail operators may want to consider selling to larger players before the impact of supply shortages outweights the perceived uplift from adult-use.
+Small retail operators may want to consider selling to larger players before the impact of supply shortages outweighs the perceived uplift from adult-use.